 I cut another piece of ribbon and folded it in an angle and put it on the bottom.
 These will be the wings.
 Then I cut a small piece of burlap, folded it in thirds, and then wrapped it around the middle of the bow and angled ribbon and hot glued it on.
 (Sorry, hard to take pictures while I had a glue gun in my hand!)

 That’s it!
-On the door it went.
-I will be able to switch out the DIY spring wreath color accents every season so it will be used year round!
+On the door, it went.
+I will be able to switch out the DIY spring wreath color accents every season so it will be used as an interchangeable seasonal wreath!